 If you haven’t cared about your health until your 40’s, No Need to Worry!
 You can still tackle this issue by these three simple steps.

 Maintain Your Weight– Obesity increases the risk of heart disease.
+Thus, losing weight through diet and workout can be effective in minimizing your risk of heart diseases.
 In your 40’s your metabolism works differently so watch out and don’t eat fat-gaining foods a lot.
 Do exercise to maintain your weight.